 But back to your point on what you could do if the person suddenly stopped paying rent.

-Sub-letting between a head tenant and a sub-tenant would come under our legislation, so you would be able to issue a breach notice.
+Sub-letting between a head tenant and a sub-tenant would usually come under our legislation, provided their agreement isn't exempt, so you would be able to issue a breach notice.
 You'd be able to issue a notice to leave if that breach wasn't remedied.
 There are timeframes through that, but certainly there'd be protection if it's someone renting and then someone coming on (to the lease agreement) and renting from them.

 Steve Austin (ABC): Councils and the State Government are making it easier to rent granny flats to people other than your family.
 Does the RTA, the Residential Tenancies Authority, cover those types of arrangements?